-To qualify for eligibility, a tank owner or operator must comply with Section 706 of the Storage Tank and Spill Prevention Act and USTIF's implementing regulations that establish the following eligibility criteria:
+To qualify for eligibility, a tank owner or operator must comply with Section 706 of the Tank Act and USTIF's implementing regulations that establish the following eligibility criteria:

 - A claimant must be the owner or operator of a tank that is the subject of a claim or release. - The current fee as required under Section 705 has been paid. - The tank is registered in accordance with requirements of Section 503. - The owner or operator has obtained a permit as required under Sections 501 and 504.
-This requires the tank owner to conform with DEP regulations. - The tank owner demonstrates to the satisfaction of the USTIF that the release occurred on or after the date established by the Board; February 1, 1994. - The participant has met the notification requirements of 25 Pa.
-Code 977.34 (relating to reporting claims to the USTIF within 60 days after confirmation of a release). - The claimant cooperates, as defined in 25 Pa.
+This requires the tank owner to conform with DEP regulations. - The tank owner demonstrates to the satisfaction of the USTIF that the release occurred on or after the date established by the Board-February 1, 1994. - The participant met the notification requirement by reporting claims to the USTIF within 60 days after confirmation of a release. - The claimant cooperates, as defined in 25 Pa.
 Code 977.32, with the USTIF in its eligibility determination process.